skrey/yellow-extensions/draft/README.md

 ## How to make a draft page?

 Set `Status: draft` in the settings at the top of a page.
-The page will no longer be public accessible.
-You can continue to edit a draft in a browser and the file system.
+The page will no longer be public visible.
+You can continue to edit a draft page in the web browser and the file system.

 ## Example